Sullivanstatistics/saved-old-course/chapter9.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:d9322d8ce4
-## Simulation with t-test function II
+## Simulation with t-test function I

 Now that you know how to extract the p-value we will create a function that does this for us.